Orbit recovery for band-limited functions: Moments of representations of compact groups

 The map $m_d[V_{i_1}, \ldots , V_{i_d}]$ can be described explicitly as follows: If $f =\sum_{\ell =1}^L A_\ell(f)$ where $A_\ell(f) = (f_\ell[1], \ldots , f_\ell[R_L]) \in W_\ell$, let $B_{i_d}(f)$ be the projection of to the isotypic component, $T_{i_d}$ of $W_{i_1} \otimes \ldots \otimes W_{i_{d-1}}$ corresponding to the irreducible representation $V_{i_d}$.
 Then $m_d[V_{i_1}, \ldots , V_{i_d}](f)$ is the element of $\Hom(W_{i_d}, T_{i_d})$ represented by the matrix $A_{i_d}(f) B_{i_d}(f)^*$.

 In the case when $d=2$ there is a simple description of the information determined by the second moment. \begin{proposition} \cite[Theorem 2.3]{bendory2022sample} Let $V$ be a finite dimensional representation of $G$.
 The second moment $m_2(f)$ determines, for each irreducible $V_\ell$ appearing in $V$, the product $A_\ell(f) A_\ell(f)^*$.
-In particular, if $A_\ell(f)$ is full rank, then the second moment determines $A_\ell(f)$ up to translation by an element of $U(V_\ell)$, or if $A_\ell(f)$ is real, and element of $O(V_\ell)$. \end{proposition}
+In particular, the second moment determines $A_\ell(f)$ up to translation by an element of $U(V_\ell)$, or if $A_\ell(f)$ is real, an element of $O(V_\ell)$. \end{proposition}

 The next result proves that if $V$ contains a copy of the trivial representation then the third moment determines the first and second moments. \begin{proposition} If the coefficient matrix, $A_0(f)$, of the trivial representation is non-zero then $m_{1}(f)$ and $m_2(f)$ are determined from $m_3(f)$. \end{proposition} \begin{proof} Since the trivial representation $V_0$ is one-dimensional the coefficient matrix $A_0(f)=(f_0[1], \ldots , f_0[R_0]) $ is just a row vector of length $R_0$ where $R_0$ is the multiplicity.
 The first moment is simply the projection of $V \to V^G = V_0^{R_0}$ so $m_1(f) = A_0(f)$.
 On the other hand, consider the component $m_3[V_0,V_0,V_0]$ of the third moment which is a $G$-invariant map $V \to W_0 \otimes W_0 \otimes W_0^*$.
 Since $G$ acts trivially on $W_0$, the entire tensor product $W_0 \otimes W_0$ is the $V_0$ isotypic component.
 Thus $m_3(f)[V_0,V_0,V_0] = A_0(f) (A_0(f) \otimes A_0(f))^*$ where we view $A_0(f) \otimes A_0(f)$ as a matrix of size $1 \times R_0^2$.
 Among the entries of this matrix are the products $f_0[j] \overline{f_0[j]f_0[j]} = \overline{f_0[j]}|f_0[j]|^2$.
 Writing $f_0[j] = r_je^{i\theta}$ for $r_j>0$ we see that $f_0[j]$ is determined by $\overline{f_0[j]}|f_0[j]|^2$.